 Ghosts occupy a pretty negative place in Chinese culture, so Hong Kong Disneyland went a different direction with their Haunted Mansion equivalent.
 I totally loved Mystic Manor.
 It’s got a great storyline and some scary moments.
 It also is a lot more colorful than the Haunted Mansion which is a welcome change.
 Like the Ironman Experience, this unique experience qualifies as a must see.
 I won’t spoil the storyline here, though will do so in a later post.

-8. Mickey and the Wondrous Book is a sight to behold
+8. Mickey and the Wondrous Book is a sight to behold – make sure to see it

 I wrote awhile back about the impressive Disney Cruise Line entertainment.
 Mickey and the Wondrous Book, a show unique to Hong Kong Disneyland (sensing a theme?), continues that great tradition.
 The top notch story follows Mickey as he visits characters from various Disney stories.